-General Information - New Freshmen
+General Information - Prospective, Incoming Freshmen and Transfer Students

 Frequently asked questions about COMPASS testing as well as a practice exam.
 WIU and many of the community colleges offer the COMPASS exam.